juliawiggeshoff/AugusMake/config/README.md

 First and foremost, it is important to know that training Augustus is meant to be a "supervised" process, as it needs RELIABLE information on gene structures, as well as the flanking, non-coding regions.
 However, it is possible to automate this process to some extant, but not without caveats.
 There are some checking steps built into the rules to warn the user with messages in the log files, as well as stopping the pipeline if something is not as it should be.

 If the quality of the transcriptome is low and/or the genome used for mapping is from a species too distantly related from the subject species, [PASApipeline](https://github.com/PASApipeline/PASApipeline/wiki/PASA_RNAseq) **WILL FAIL**.
-PASA is used to generate the training gene structures, also called bona fide reference gene structures or training set, to train Augustus.
-If there isn't enough information, what usually happens is that `TransDecoder.Predict`, built into the PASApipeline to find candidate coding regions within transcripts, will throw an error and the analysis can't finish.
+PASA is used by AugusMake to generate the training gene structures, also called bona fide reference gene structures or training set, to train Augustus.
+If there isn't enough information, what usually happens is that `TransDecoder.Predict`, built into the PASApipeline to identify ORFs with homology to known proteins.
+This is first flagged as an error by TransDecoder.predict although the first program from TransDecoder pipeline, `TransDecoder.LongOrfs`, likely only found a small number of ORFs.
 If that is the case, within the log file `results/{project}/{species}/logs/pasa_{species}.log` the user will see the following message:

 ```
 ERROR in PASApipeline; {species} probably doesn't have enough information to run TransDecoder;